-Lisa Rinna Flaunts Ageless Body In String Bikini For ‘Monday Morning Thirst Trap’
+Lisa Rinna Flaunts Ageless Body In String Bikini For 'Monday Morning Thirst Trap'

 Over 280 comments were left on the upload, which received more than 28,500 likes.

-Lisa’s hot bikini picture rivalled her daughter’s after Amelia Gray Hamlin shared her own swimwear snaps in the sun earlier this month.
-The 19-year-old old wowed in a bright pink and orange two-piece at the beach, which she accessorized with a cowboy hat and sunglasses.
+Lisa's hot bikini picture rivaled her daughter's after Amelia Gray Hamlin shared her own swimwear snaps in the sun earlier this month.
+The 19-year-old wowed in a bright pink and orange two-piece at the beach, an ensemble she accessorized with a cowboy hat and sunglasses.

-The Instagram influencer is Lisa’s daughter with husband Harry Hamlin.
-The couple is also parents to 22-year-old Delilah Belle Hamlin.
+The Instagram influencer is Lisa's daughter with husband Harry Hamlin.
+The couple are also parents to 22-year-old Delilah Belle Hamlin.